 While leopard geckos do grow up to around 9+ inches in size upon entering adulthood, they do not require a lot of space like a lot of other lizards, or even reptiles, for that matter.
 While a 10-gallon tank is the bare minimum when it comes to housing them when they’re babies (0-2 months old), they will need a 20-gallon tank as they get older, but after that, that’s it.

-It’s 20 gallons, but it is great for leopard geckos of all ages and will last you forever.
+It’s great for leopard geckos of all ages and will last you forever.
 You can always go with a 10-gallon tank, but after your leopard geckos reach 2 months in age, you will need a new one to make up for their size.
 Leopard geckos that are housed in small tanks after they are babies become very stressed out and won’t have enough room to comfortably move around the tank.

 Unlike other animals who don’t care too much about their cleanliness, leopard geckos actually take pride in keeping and staying clean at all times.
 You will find that most of them ” use the bathroom ” in one spot every time, therefore, making it a lot easier on you when picking up their poop.